the history behind the story

-Reluctantly, Stalin agreed to what he called an ‘amnesty’ for the Poles in the labour camps, on condition that they would join a newly formed army led by Polish General Władysław Anders.
-They had to make their way to Uzbekistan though, from where most were taken to Iran.
+Reluctantly, Stalin agreed to what he called an ‘amnesty’ for the Poles in the camps, on condition that those who could fight would join a newly formed army led by Polish General Władysław Anders.

 Stalin did nothing to help the departing refugees, and in many cases, they were hindered from leaving.
-Those Poles who did manage to go had to make their own way across several thousand miles.
+Those Poles who did manage to go had to make their way across the vast Soviet Union to assembly points, from where they went on to Iran.
+In some cases this meant a total journey of over 2,000 miles.
 So brutal had their living conditions been and so difficult was the journey they now had to make, that many Poles died of exhaustion and malnutrition.
-Fewer than 10 per cent of those who had been taken from their homes in Poland successfully made that journey from Soviet Russia.
+Fewer than 10 per cent of those who had been taken from their homes in Poland successfully made that journey out of Soviet Russia.

-This meant for many Poles like Janina, that they could not return home, as they would be under the occupying communist regime, unlikely to regain their lost land and in danger of persecution.
+This meant for many Poles that even after the War had ended, they could not return home, as they would be under the occupying communist regime, unlikely to regain their lost land and in danger of persecution.

-The Poles who had fought for the Polish Free Forces, supporting the Allies, were eventually given the right to bring their relatives to England under the Polish Resettlement Act 1947.
-Those who took this up were initially settled in camps, later gradually integrating into British society.
-Those who did not found permanent homes in other countries.
+The Poles who had fought for the Polish Free Forces supporting the Allies were eventually given the right to bring their relatives to England under the Polish Resettlement Act 1947.
+Those who took this up were placed in camps, later gradually integrating into British society.
+Those who did not, found permanent homes in other countries.